Pavers vs Concrete Patio (Pros & Cons & Design Guide)

 Interlocking Paver Pricing

-• Average cost for interlocking paver patios is between $12.00 and $22.00 per square foot
+- Average cost for interlocking paver patios is between $12.00 and $22.00 per square foot

-• The average cost for a 16 feet by 20 feet patio made from interlocking pavers is between $3,840 and $7,040
+- The average cost for a 16 feet by 20 feet patio made from interlocking pavers is between $3,840 and $7,040

-• Repair cost for interlocking paver patio may be as low as $1.00 or can raise up to $75.00 depending on the extent of the damage and the difficulty of the repair.
+- Repair cost for interlocking paver patio may be as low as $1.00 or can raise up to $75.00 depending on the extent of the damage and the difficulty of the repair.

-Paver’s vs Concrete Durability
+Paverโs vs Concrete Durability

 Whether you install concrete or pavers, you want a durable product that will stand the test of time.
-Pavers are stronger and last up to 50 years and more; they can support four times as much weight as concrete slabs due to their stronger material and simpler repair process.
+Pavers are stronger and last up to 50 years and more; they can support four times as much weight as slabs due to their stronger material and simpler repair process.

-Pavers are less likely to crack due to the aggregate mix and their interlock method.
-The pavers’ high compressive strength and natural density don’t allow water to seep into the pavers.
+Paving stones are less likely to crack due to the aggregate mix and their interlock method.
+Their high compressive strength and natural density donโt allow water to seep into the surface.
+But while concrete tends to crack over time, paving stones, on the other hand, can come loose individually.

-Pavers’ vs Concrete Maintenance
+Paversโ vs Concrete Maintenance

 Both types of patios need regular maintenance, and both concrete and pavers should be sealed regularly to increase durability.